man-group/ArcticDB/docs/mkdocs/docs/tutorials/data_organisation.md

 ### Plan your Version Management

-* In particular plan which versions to keep and how to delete the other
+* In particular plan which versions to keep and how to delete the others
 * Snapshots are useful for version management
 * There are interactions between snapshots and versions: snapshots keep versions from being deleted

-Please see the [snapshots documentation](snapshots.md) and [snapshots notebook](../notebooks/ArcticDB_demo_snapshots.ipynb).
+Please see the [snapshots documentation](snapshots.md) and [snapshots notebook](../notebooks/ArcticDB_demo_snapshots.ipynb) for more details.

 ### Lots of Small Appends or Updates Can Fragment Your Data

-Append and Update are efficient because they always add new chunks of data rather than reorganising the existing data (actually update will reorganise but only where necessary which is usually a small amount).
+Append and Update are efficient because they always add new chunks of data rather than reorganising the existing data (actually update will reorganise but only where necessary which is typically only a small amount).

 This means that lots of small appends or updates can result in lots of small data chunks, which makes reads slower.

 You can defragment a symbol manually using the [defragment_symbol_data](../api/library.md) library function.
-Altnernatively the [Enterprise Features](#enterprise-features) offer background processes that will take care of defgramentation for you.
+Altnernatively the [Enterprise Features](#enterprise-features) offer background processes that will take care of defragmentation for you.

 ## Examples Based on Market Data

 ### Seperate Symbol for Each Security

 The data for a single security would be a timeseries of market data.
-In this set of sample data this would be all the data for AAPL.
+In this set of sample data this would be all the price data for AAPL.

 ![](../images/MarketData5MinBarsSingleSec.png)